kyang04/Single-Multiplayer-BattleShip/README.md

 ### Fleet Size

-The total fleet size may not exceed the smaller board dimension, but must have at least one of each boat type.
-There be mutiple ships of the same type.
+The total fleet size may not exceed the smaller board dimension but must have at least one of each boat type.
+There be multiple ships of the same type.
 Therefore, for a board of size 8x11, there should be no more than 8 total boats.
 Fleet size and boat types will be identical between players.
 Ships are randomly placed.

 ### Number of Shots